Anti09/my-portfolio/README.md

 This application displays a list of stock holdings along with a collapsible portfolio summary view, as demonstrated in the provided screenshots.

 **Features**
+Holdings
-**Holdings** List: Displays the list of stocks in which the user has invested, including key details like stock name, quantity, last traded price (LTP), and average price.
+**List**: Displays the list of stocks in which the user has invested, including key details like stock name, quantity, last traded price (LTP), and average price.

 **Portfolio Summary**: Collapsible and expandable UI to provide a high-level overview of the portfolio's valuation.